Evolving Interactive Diagnostic Agents in a Virtual Clinical Environment: Discussion

 \textbf{Key Findings}

-\textbf{Better alignment with dynamic decision‑making} – reinforcement learning consistently improves LLMs’ competence in planning and managing interactive diagnostic trajectories, addressing shortcomings of static fine‑tuning.
+\textbf{Better alignment with dynamic decision‑making.} Reinforcement learning consistently improves LLMs’ competence in planning and managing interactive diagnostic trajectories, addressing shortcomings of static fine‑tuning.
 This dynamic, end-to-end training paradigm cultivates robust interactive competencies that are essential for real-world clinical deployment.

-\textbf{Superior to supervised fine‑tuning (SFT)} – across scales (7B–14B) and families (Qwen2.5, Llama3.1), diagnostic agent trained with reinforcement learning outperforms SFT by significant margins.
-This superiority is evident in dynamic diagnosis tasks, where DiagAgent's self-exploration fosters adaptability to evolving patient scenarios, leading to higher accuracy, efficiency, and robustness compared to SFT's limitations in handling incomplete or atypical information.
+\textbf{Superior to supervised fine-tuning (SFT).} Across scales (7B-14B) and families (Qwen2.5, Llama3.1), diagnostic agent trained with reinforcement learning outperforms SFT by significant margins.
+This superiority is evident in \change{interactive diagnosis tasks}, where DiagAgent's self-exploration fosters adaptability to evolving patient scenarios, leading to higher accuracy, efficiency, and robustness compared to SFT's limitations in handling incomplete or atypical information.

-\textbf{Dependence on base model quality} - the intrinsic capability of the foundation model strongly shapes DiagGym’s upper performance bound.
+\textbf{Dependence on base model quality.} The intrinsic capability of the foundation model strongly shapes DiagGym’s upper performance bound.
 While DiagGym delivers robust gains even for moderate‑scale (7B–14B) models, continuing to scale up to larger foundation models could unlock even greater advancements, suggesting a promising path for enhancing diagnostic agents.

 \textbf{Limitations and Future Work}